More Companies Are Hiring People Sight Unseen, Here’s How You Can Be One Of Them

 One of the ways to help your chances is to clean up your social media profile so that it is employer ready.
 Keep those drunk pics off your public profile.
 Also, update your profile pic to something more recent.
 Employees are looking.
 That surprised one of the people mentioned in the article.

-“When she arrived for her first day of work, a manager who had seen her online said, “You do look just like your picture,” Ms. Jurak recalls.
+“When she arrived for her first day of work, a manager who had seen her online said, ‘You do look just like your picture,’ Ms. Jurak recalls.
 L Brands, which owns Bath & Body Works, didn’t respond to a request for comment.”

 Another tip is to be on your best voice.
 Your voice is all they have of you, besides your public social media presence.
 Lubricate your voice like an opera singer.
 Your stunning good looks will not help you in a phone interview.